outdoorsea/Alexa-Shopping-List/README.md

 [http://127.0.0.1:8000/items/all](http://127.0.0.1:8000/items/all)

 You should see a JSON response containing your current Alexa shopping list items.
 If you get an error (like 401 Unauthorized or 503 Service Unavailable), check the API logs (`docker compose logs alexa_api`) and potentially rerun steps 5 & 6.

+*   **API Documentation:** FastAPI automatically generates interactive documentation.
+You can explore all available endpoints and test them directly in your browser at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

 ## Troubleshooting